Battery storage, is it an option for your plant?

 Energy generation, whether renewable or fossil fuel, always has and always will carry an element of risk.
 While the use of batteries is nothing new, what’s new is the size, complexity, energy density of the systems and the Li-ion battery chemistry involved.

-Battery storage systems pose many benefits but the technology has a range significant risks such as:
+Battery storage systems pose many benefits but the technology has a range of significant risks such as:

 Installing battery storage systems

-If you’re looking to invest in or to install battery storage for your business.
-It’s important that you engage insurance and risk management consultants as early as possible.
+If you’re looking to invest in energy storage systems or to install battery storage for your business.
+It’s important that you engage energy storage insurance and risk management consultants as early as possible.
 Insurers cover battery storage facilities on the understanding they’re able to approve;

-It makes sense to maximise the return on your investment where ever possible and battery storage if definitely a way to do that with renewable energy.
+It makes sense to maximise the return on your investment wherever possible and battery storage is definitely a way to do that with renewable energy.
 Make sure you take the time to get your project off to the right start to ensure its longevity and success.Sources: